Tom Bekkers

 I programmed the motion paths in close collaboration with the artist, meeting the challenge of making the robotic movements feel organic and lifelike.

-Econario premiered at COP15 in Montreal, and I’ve continued to accompany the sculpture to exhibitions around the world.
+Econario premiered at COP15 in Montreal.
+Since then, I’ve continued to accompany the sculpture to exhibitions around the world.

 If you are interested in working together, feel free to reach out to info@tombekkers.nl or +31 6 549 756 43.